PauseAI/pauseai-website/src/posts/polls-and-surveys.md

 - **[AI safety researchers, AlignmentForum](https://web.archive.org/web/20221013014859/https://www.alignmentforum.org/posts/QvwSr5LsxyDeaPK5s/existential-risk-from-ai-survey-results)**: respondents assigned a median probability of 20% to x-risk caused due to a lack of enough technical research, and 30% to x-risk caused due to a failure of AI systems to do what the people deploying them intended, with huge variation (for example, there are data points at both ~1% and ~99%).
 - **[UK citizens, PublicFirst](https://publicfirst.co.uk/ai/)**: think there's a 9% probability humans will go extinct because of AI.
 About 50% of say they're very or somewhat worried about this.
 - **[German citizens, Kira](https://www.zeit.de/digital/2023-04/ki-risiken-angst-umfrage-forschung-kira)**: Only 14% believe AI will have a positive influence on the world, 40% mixed, 40% negative.
+- **[US citizens, RethinkPriorities](https://rethinkpriorities.org/publications/us-public-perception-of-cais-statement-and-the-risk-of-extinction)**: agrees with (59%) and supports (58%) the x-risk statement.
+Disagreement (26%) and opposition (22%) were relatively low, and sizable proportions of people remained neutral (12% and 18% for agreement and support formats, respectively).

 ## Regulations & governance